rqlite/rqlite/README.md

 The use of the URL param `pretty` is optional, and results in pretty-printed JSON responses.

 ### expvar
 rqlite also exports [expvar]() information.
-This can be retrieved like so:
+Both standard and custom information is exposed.
+This data can be retrieved like so:

 ```bash
 curl -v localhost:4001/debug/vars